 Where to stay at Loch Ness

-- The Lovat, Loch Ness – once a large station hotel serving a long-gone rail line from Spean Bridge, The Lovat Loch Ness* is a family-run gem of a hotel with four-star facilities and a restaurant that puts out delicious food.
+The Lovat, Fort Augustus – once a large station hotel serving a long-gone rail line from Spean Bridge, The Lovat Loch Ness* is a family-run gem of a hotel with four-star facilities and a restaurant that puts out delicious food.
 With 28 rooms ranging from loch front suites to pet-friendly lodges, big on facilities and beautifully decorated in modern muted and tweedy tones.

-- Loch Ness Shores – a 5-star campsite (they even have underfloor heating in the showers!) on the wild south bank of Loch Ness.
+Loch Ness Shores, Foyers – a 5-star campsite (they even have underfloor heating in the showers!) on the wild south banks of the locg.
 With an on-site farm shop and wifi, Loch Ness Shores is a campsite for those who like a bit of luxury with their tents.
 Paths run directly down to the banks of the loch where you can build a fire and keep an eye out for Nessie.

-- Eagle Brae – If you are looking for true luxury accommodation and peace and quiet in the Scottish highlands, then stay at Eagle Brae, a small and exclusive village of 10 beautiful self-catering cedar log cabins.
-Hidden deep in Inverness-shire, close to Glen Affric, Scotland’s most beautiful glen and just 1 hour from busy Loch Ness and Fort Augustus.
+Eagle Brae, Beauly – If you are looking for true luxury accommodation and peace and quiet in the Scottish highlands, then stay at Eagle Brae, a small and exclusive village of 10 beautiful self-catering cedar log cabins.
+Hidden deep in Inverness-shire, close to Glen Affric, Scotland’s most beautiful glen and just 1 hour from Fort Augustus.

 Things to do at Fort Augustus and Loch Ness